Ashok0/EnderalVREssentials/README.md

 [**R.A.S.S - Rain Ash And Snow Shader**](https://www.nexusmods.com/skyrimspecialedition/mods/22780?tab=files): "R.A.S.S." adds weather effects to the Player such as water droplet effects in your vision.
 Disable if you prefer having no weather effects.
 You can alternatively disable select weather effects from the R.A.S.S.
 MCM.

 [**SkyVRaan - Shimmering VR Waters**](https://www.nexusmods.com/skyrimspecialedition/mods/30571?tab=files): Adds a fake reflection effect to Skyrim VR's outdoor water.
 It breaks up the distant LOD, shows wave movement on the distant water, and gives an illusion of water depth in the distance.
 Also has improved realism and clarity of near water.
-- During the installation, tick "Rally's Water Foam (4K)" and "Improved Water Normals for Vanilla" and leave all other settings at default.
-Do NOT install Rocky Riverbeds due to high performance drop.

 [**Dirt and Blood - Dynamic Visual Effects**](https://www.nexusmods.com/skyrimspecialedition/mods/38886?tab=files): Your character will accumulate dirt and blood dynamically, which you can clean by swimming or standing in the rain.
 The effects are mostly visual only and do not affect gameplay.
 NPCs will also get bloody as a result of battles.
 Mod is designed to be simple and lightweight.